 8 AI Podcast Audio Styles — Pick the Right Format for Your Source

-Podhoc generates podcasts in 8 distinct audio styles — Didactic, Critique, Debate, Deep Dive, Feynman Technique, Simplified Explanation, Casual, and Formal.
+Podhoc generates podcasts in 8 distinct audio styles — Deep Dive, Critique, Didactic, Debate, Feynman Technique, Simplified Explanation, Pedagogical Framework, and Alchemist's Formula.
 Compare formats, voices, and use cases.

 8 audio styles, 1 source, very different episodes

-Podhoc generates podcasts in 8 distinct audio styles — Didactic, Critique, Debate, Deep Dive, Feynman Technique, Simplified Explanation, Casual, and Formal.
-Each style applies a different pedagogical structure and tonal treatment to the same source material.
+Podhoc generates podcasts in 8 distinct audio styles — Deep Dive, Critique, Didactic, Debate, Feynman Technique, Simplified Explanation, Pedagogical Framework, and Alchemist’s Formula.
+Each style applies a different pedagogical structure to the same source material.
 The same research paper becomes a probing critical analysis under Critique, a structured lesson under Didactic, a two-host conversation under Deep Dive, or a first-principles re-explanation under Feynman Technique.
 Choosing the right style is the single most important variable in producing an episode you will actually listen to all the way through.

 This page is your map of the 8 styles: what each one sounds like, what kinds of sources it suits, and how to pick.